typhdotcom/diaspora/README.md

 * `observation_amplification`: Adding an apex to a connected graph G increases b₁ by |V(G)| - 1.
 * `coning_preserves_topology`: Coning never reduces Betti number.

-Interpretation: The cone theorem reveals a deep truth about observation.
+Interpretation: The cone theorem exposes observation's effect on topology.
 An apex that connects to every vertex transforms the graph's edge count into its cycle count.
 Each original edge becomes the base of a triangle with the apex, and these triangles create |V| - 1 new independent cycles.
 Perfect observation doesn't simplify topology - it **crystallizes** existing structure into new harmonic modes.
 The number of new frustration channels equals the number of relationships the observer witnesses, minus the tree-like baseline.
 This explains the wheel graph result: an observer at the center of a cycle doesn't resolve the frustration; it multiplies it by creating n new cycles, one for each spoke-rim triangle.

 ### `Diaspora/Hodge/SuspensionGraph.lean`